Medieval Studies

 Students are required to demonstrate proficiency in at least one medieval language of scholarship (Arabic, classical Chinese, classical Persian, Greek, Hebrew, or Latin) and in two modern languages appropriate to their field of study.
 Language proficiency may be demonstrated either by passing a departmental examination within the first two years of study, or by achieving at least a High Pass in an advanced language or literature course, as approved by the DGS.

 Students will design their programs in close contact with the director of graduate studies (DGS).
-During the first two years, students take fourteen term courses, and must receive an Honors grade in at least four term courses the first year.
+During the first two years, students take fourteen term courses in at least three disciplinary fields, and must receive an Honors grade in at least four term courses the first year.
 Students take an oral examination, usually in the fifth term, on a set of three topics worked out in consultation with the DGS.
 Then, having nurtured a topic of particular interest, the student submits a dissertation prospectus that must be approved by the end of the third year.
 Upon completion of all predissertation requirements, including the prospectus, students are admitted to candidacy for the Ph.D. degree.
-What remains, then, is the writing, submission, and approval of the dissertation during the final two years.
+What remains, then, is the writing, submission, and approval of the dissertation during the final years.

 Students in Medieval Studies participate in the Teaching Fellows Program, usually in the third year and one year thereafter.